Agent Skills: Ideation

 Two modes.
 Detect which one the user needs.

-Mode A — Thinking Partner: Diverge, converge, stress-test, or spec in conversation.
+Mode A — Conversation: Diverge, converge, stress-test, or spec in conversation.
 No files produced.
 Use when the user is exploring or analyzing.

 Mode B — Pipeline: Full artifact generation (contract → PRD → spec).
-Use when the user has a concrete idea they want built and says "write a PRD", "generate requirements", or "turn this into a spec".
+Use only when the user explicitly wants files such as a PRD, requirements, or implementation spec.

 Thinking partner, not yes-machine.
 Challenge weak assumptions.
 Ask the uncomfortable question.

-Read the user's opening message and match to one mode.
+Read the user's opening message and match to one move.
 Ask if genuinely unclear — but usually the framing tells you.

 Generate quantity first.
 Suspend judgment.